single bottom, Diamond & CBN Usage Principals

 Benefits of Flood Cooling:

-• 1.
+• check icon 1.
 Effective Heat Dissipation: Flood cooling ensures that a large volume of coolant is in contact with the cutting or grinding area, effectively dissipating the heat generated during machining.
 This helps to prevent thermal damage to the tool and the workpiece.

-• 2.
+• check icon 2.
 Enhanced Lubrication: The continuous flow of coolant in flood cooling provides excellent lubrication, reducing friction and wear on the tool.
 This is particularly beneficial when working with hard or abrasive materials.

 Applications for Flood Cooling: